 We understand that the thought of someone savaging you, your products, or your company online can be terrifying.
 However, it doesn’t have to be without its benefits.
 Although your first reaction may be to strike back with some pretty harsh words of your own, the best thing you can do is stay calm.
 Adding fuel to the fire will cause more harm than good.
 Rather, take the time to talk to the customer to find out exactly what it is they’re dissatisfied about.
 Providing excellent and personalized customer service to an unhappy customer can often turn them into a lifelong customer when they realize their opinion is valued.

 Covert Negative Marketing

 One of the best examples of this is back in the early 90s when Pepsi released Pepsi Clear.
 Not one to be upstaged by the number two brand in the soda world, Coca-Cola released Tab Clear.
 Where the negative marketing comes in here, is that Coca-Cola had no intentions of cornering the market on the clear soda genre.
-Rather, they did it knowing full well that it would hurt the consumer opinion regarding clear sodas.
+Instead, they did it knowing full well that it would hurt the consumer opinion regarding clear sodas.
 They did this not by releasing it as Coca-Cola clear, but under the lesser known Tab brand, which in and of itself was a brilliant marketing move.
-Just by doing this they were able to convince buyers that clear sodas were diet drinks (because Tab was a diet soda only), for women only (because Tab was considered a “woman’s brand”), and thus brought the clear soda market crashing to the ground.
-A prime example of when negative marketing worked without actually having to be overtly negative.
+Just by doing this, they were able to convince buyers that clear sodas were diet drinks (because Tab was a diet soda only), for women only (because Tab was considered a “woman’s brand”), and thus brought the clear soda market crashing to the ground.
+This was a prime example of when negative marketing worked without actually having to be overtly hostile.

 Comedic Negative Marketing

-No matter what your brand story may be, the characters, or buyer personas, are all the same.
+No matter your brand story, the characters, or buyer personas, are all the same.
 You just have to know what to look for and how to use them to your advantage.
 If you need help with your brand story or content marketing strategy, let the expertise from years of people watching and mental storytelling help you along the way.